Updated: Nov 10, 2021

 I thought for a long time about whether or not to write this post.
 I am a Saxon Heathen (most Saxons remained in Saxony, and did not travel with the Anglish to Britannia forging the nation of Angle-Land or England.)
 This is an English Heathen issue.
 I am not an English Heathen, nor should I be the voice of English Heathenry.
 But as a Saxon Heathen, people ask me this all the time, so I figured I would write my reply once and for all and be done with it.
 Anglish Heathens are absolutely 100% free to follow their understanding of the historical source for Mothers' Night and its dating from Bede.
 I will put my translation of Bede (from Latin) at the bottom of this article.

 Let me state upfront that many Theodish and/or Old English Heathens (also known as Fyrnsida, various spellings) embrace the writings of Dr. Philip A. Shaw.
 Dr. Shaw has written a book about the origins of Eostre and the Matronae cult, proving that around 200 Austriahenae stones are related to Eostre, and these stones are only found in Frisia, northern Frankia, and England.
 Roman Rhineland constituted Frisia, and Belgium, and it is a well known fact that the Romans did conquer "Britannia".
-Old English Heathens RIGHTFULLY Dr. Shaw's work to note to Asatru that Eostre is a Goddess only known to the Old English and Frisian Heathens, who spoke Old English, which is classified by linguists as on the Anglo-Frisian language branch.
+Old English Heathens rightfully use Dr. Shaw's work to note to Asatru that Eostre is a Goddess only known to the Old English and Frisian Heathens, who spoke Old English, which is classified by linguists as on the Anglo-Frisian language branch.
 Dr. Shaw also used linguistics (and he is a linguist) to prove that Eostre is confined to these areas.
 This does make sense, as Eostre is not mentioned in the two Eddas, nor in the seven hundred or so Norse Poems and Sagas that survived, nor in any historical source written by Christians describing Norse Heathenry.
-Mothers' Night is certainly confined only to a small area, and probably only to Kent.
+Mothers' Night is certainly a part of the Roman Matronae cult along with Eostre.
 Dr. Philip A Shaw is a great scholar, but he is not a Heathen.
 When he wrote his book on the Matronae cult & Eostre, it was not on his radar that this would be an important issue for Old English Heathenry.
 In other words, it was not on his mind to connect the Matronae Cult to Mothers' Night, what many Old English Heathens claim to be the same event as Yule.
 It is probable that Mothers' Night has nothing to do with Yule, and has to do more with the Matronae Cult, as I will get into below.
-After all, if Eostre is a part of the Austriahenae stones, and the Matronae cult, why would "Mothers' Night" not also be a part of the Matronae cult, as Eostre is a part of the Matronae cult?
-To be blunt here, the name "Mothers Night" screams Matronae Cult.
+After all, if Eostre is a part of the Austriahenae stones, and the Matronae cult, why would "Mothers' Night" not also be a part of the Matronae cult?
+To be blunt, the name "Mothers Night" screams Matronae Cult.
 Bede, and only Bede, wrote about a "Mothers' Night."
-Bede never called "Mothers' Night" Yule, and no Germanic/Scandianvian source calls Yule "Mothers' Night."
+Bede never called "Mothers' Night" "Yule," and no Germanic/Scandianvian source calls Yule "Mothers' Night."
 If Fyrnsida, and other Old English Heathens accept Dr. Shaw's great work about Eostre and the Matronae cult being mainly confined to Kent, why do Old English Heathens not relate this to the other Mother figures on the same Matronae Stones as Eostre, and realize that both Mothers' Night and Eostre come from a Matronae Cult foreign to Germanic/Scandinavian Heathenry, which is why there is zero literature referencing Mothers Night outside of England?

 In addition to Dr. Shaw's great book on Eostre, I would recommend this book on the Roman Matronae cult, The Cult of the Matronae in the Roman Rhineland: An Historical Evaluation of the Archaeological Evidence by Alex G Garman: https://www.amazon.com/Cult-Matronae-Roman-Rhineland-Archaeological/dp/0773452249/ref=sr_1_1?keywords=Matronae+cult&qid=1576592971&sr=8-1